Statistical guarantees for Bayesian uncertainty quantification in non-linear inverse problems with Gaussian process priors: Main results for PDE models

 A key challenge for implementation is of course the computation of the posterior distribution in such settings.
 When the forward map $\mathscr G$ is \textit{linear} then one can show that the posterior distribution (\ref{post}) will also be a Gaussian measure on $\Theta$ so that posterior sampling is fairly straightforward (see \cite{KS04} and, for concrete implementation with Whittle-Mat\'ern priors, e.g., \cite{MNP}).
-But even in the case where $\mathscr G$ is non-linear, so that the posterior is \textit{not Gaussian} any more, MCMC methods can be readily used as long as the forward map (and possibly its gradient) can be numerically evaluated, see, e.g., \cite{KKSV00, KS04, CRSW13, RHL14, CMPS16, BGLFS17, MNP19} and Section \ref{numbojumbo} below.
-Computational guarantees for the mixing times of such algorithms are also available \cite{HSV14, NW20} even in the potentially non-convex setting relevant here, thus providing feasible statistical methodology for non-linear problems.
+In the case where $\mathscr G$ is non-linear, so that the posterior is \textit{not Gaussian} any more, MCMC methods can be readily used as long as the forward map (and possibly its gradient) can be numerically evaluated, providing feasible statistical methodology for non-linear problems see, e.g., \cite{KKSV00, KS04, CRSW13, VSS13, RHL14, CMPS16, BGLFS17, MNP19} and also Section \ref{numbojumbo} below.
+Computational guarantees for convergence of such algorithms are also available in the high-dimensional and non-log-concave setting relevant here, see \cite{HSV14, NW20} and references therein.

 Regarding statistical (frequentist) properties of posterior measures, the case of linear $\mathscr G$ is again fairly well understood due to the explicit Gaussian structure of the posterior distribution, we refer here only to \cite{KVV11, R13, ALS13, KLS16, MNP, GK19, GVD20} and references therein.
 The non-linear case, however, remains a formidable challenge.
 While consistency and contraction rates for Bayesian methods have been established very recently in some settings \cite{MNP19, AN19, GN19}, no guarantees are currently available for the task of uncertainty quantification investigated here (except for \cite{N1} to be discussed below).